 Dry Eye Tests

 For some individuals, dry eyes syndrome is an easy condition to solve.
 Sometimes, Over-The-Counter eye drops and taking frequent breaks from your computer may significantly improve your eyes.
 But, Dry Eye Syndrome can differ in severity, and be very painful and bothersome.

 At our office, we provide different tests to reveal the reasons for and causes of dry eyes.
 Only then, a doctor can customize the best dry eye treatment to keep your eyes comfortable and healthy.

-Dr. Karen Oxford is one of the best Cornea Doctor in the Bay Area.
+Dr. Karen Oxford is one of the best Cornea Doctors in the Bay Area.
 She has been diagnosing and caring for dry eyes for 25 years plus now.
 Call us today to schedule an appointment with her to discuss dry eye treatments and prevention.